MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/set-up-skype-for-business-online/switching-the-skype-for-business-and-the-lync-client-user-interfaces.md

 ---
-title: "Alternando entre as interfaces do usuário do cliente Skype for Business e do cliente Lync" ms.author: tonysmit
+title: Alternando entre as interfaces do usuário do cliente Skype for Business e do cliente Lync ms.author: tonysmit
 author: tonysmit
 manager: serdars